Should I eat fruit? How much fruit is OK to eat? How much is too much? Will the sugar in fruit make me gain weight?

 Low carbohydrate diets work AMAZINGLY for lots of us.
 We can all tolerate different amounts of carbs - and fruit is high in carbs.
 If you can eat carbs and stay slim and happy then great!
 You are one of the lucky ones...

 However, if lowering your carb intake helps you lose weight then fruit restriction may be important and will definitely amplify the process.
-I personally need to stick to a low carb lifestyle and so eating minimal fruit (but lots of veggies) works best for me.
+I personally stick to a low carb lifestyle and so limit my fruit intake to around 1/2 cup to 1 cup of berries (and lots of veggies) which works best for me.
+Because I specialise in weight loss and recommend low carb diets to many of my clients, I also recommend berries as the main fruit of choice, with other whole fruits included for occasional consumption.

 So, what do I recommend and how much should you eat?